steemit/smt-whitepaper/smt-manual/manual.md

 ### Hidden caps

-The min and hard cap are *hidden* in the generation policy.
-This means that these numbers are fixed at setup time, but the ICO creator has the option to keep it secret.
+The min and hard caps are *hidden* in the generation policy.
+This means that these numbers are fixed at setup time, but the ICO creator has the option to keep them secret.
 This functionality is implemented by a *commit/reveal* cryptographic protocol: A hash called the *commitment* is published at setup time, and the actual amount must match the commitment.
 (A nonce is also included in the hash to prevent an attacker from finding the hidden cap with a brute-force guess-and-test approach.)

 The SMT designer may wish to pre-publish a guarantee that the hidden values are within a certain range.
 The `lower_bound` and `upper_bound` fields provide this functionality: A revealed amount that is not in the specified range is treated the same as a hash mismatch.

 ```
 struct smt_cap_commitment